 Instructions

-- Season the pork with sea salt and freshly ground pepper.
-Heat the olive oil in a large skillet over medium-high heat and brown the meat for 6-7 minutes, until well browned on all sides.
+- Season the pork pieces with sea salt and freshly ground pepper.
+Heat the olive oil in a large skillet over medium-high heat and brown the pieces for 3-4 minutes, until well browned on all sides.

 Notes